A Guide To The Best Tennis Racquets

 It’s also important to get the right grip size for your tennis racket.
 If your grip is too small, you’ll end up squeezing the handle too much, which will tire your muscles and eventually lead to injury.
 If your grip is too large, you will find it harder to use your wrist and make changes to your grip.
 A good grip size should feel comfortable to play with allow for a full range of motion in your wrist and forearm.

 All the racquets above are great options, and you’ll need a specific racquet depending on the type of tennis you play.
-However, the best all around option is Babolat Pure Drive.
+However, the best all-around choice is Babolat Pure Drive.
+It is the perfect ammunition to achieve the much-needed power, speed and spin.